varabyte/kobweb/README.md

 }
 ```

-Kobweb lets you define your keyframes in code by using the `by keyframes` pattern:
+Kobweb lets you define your keyframes in code by using the `by Keyframes` pattern:

 ```kotlin
 val ShiftRight by Keyframes {